extremenetworks/ipfabric-docs/docs/source/_includes/solutions/dcfabric/add_multihomed_endpoint_and_gw.rst

                                      - modeon

                                      **Default**: active
-   *auto_pick_network_id*            For service or transport of VFs in a Virtual Fabrics context, if selected, workflow will pick the lowest available Single/Range of VF IDs available on the switch, valid range is from 4096 through 8191.
-For Virtual Fabric/Bridge-Domain and ctag classification , use auto_pick_network_id or network_id.
+   *auto_pick_network_id*            For service or transport of VFs in a Virtual Fabrics context, if selected, workflow will pick the lowest available VF ID available on the switch, valid range is from 4096 through 8191.
+For Virtual Fabric and ctag classification , use auto_pick_network_id or network_id.
 Valid only on VDX platform.

                                      Type: ``boolean``
-   *network_id*                      If auto_pick_network_id=False, Single or range of VLANs to be configured on the interface.
-For service or transport VFs in a Virtual Fabrics context, valid range is from 4096 through 8191.
+   *network_id*                      For service or transport of VFs in a Virtual Fabrics context, provide single Network ID.
+Valid range is from 4096 through 8191.
 Valid only on VDX platform.

                                      Type: ``string``
-   *vlan_id*                         Single or range of VLANs to be configured on the interface.
+   *vlan_id*                         Single VLAN ID .
 For 802.1Q VLANs ID must be below 4096.
 Valid for vlan_id only use cases.
 For Virtual Fabric and ctag classification , use auto_pick_network_id or network_id.

                                      Type: ``string``
    *vlan_desc*                       The VLAN description, space is not allowed, use '_' instead.